ART CLEVELAND PLAY THERAPY ENDOWMENT SCHOLARSHIP - Fund #8557

 MARK DEGRAFF & LULA HAMILTON DEGRAFF SCHOLARSHIP – Fund # 0553

-This award, first presented in 1985, is given to a senior undergraduate or graduate student who intends to conduct research on factors influencing the growth and development of youth, or who intends to work professionally with youth.
+This award, first presented in 1985, is given to a senior undergraduate or graduate student who intends to research factors influencing youth growth and development or who wants to work professionally with youth.

 MARGARET H. JACKS SCHOLARSHIP IN AGING – Fund #5259